Russian petrochemical giant Sibur merges with rival TAIF

 “Under the agreement, TAIF shareholders will receive a 15% stake in the new combined company in exchange for 50% plus 1 share in JSC TAIF.
 To ensure faster integration and higher efficiency of the combined entity’s operations and investment programme, the parties have agreed on an early exercise of an option for the remaining stake of TAIF’s shareholders.
 SIBUR’s financial obligations in the second phase of the transaction will be secured by several issues of exchange-traded bonds.
 As a result, in a matter of days required to finalise the deal the combined entity will consolidate 100% of the shares of TAIF Group, which includes petrochemical and energy companies,” the companies said in a statement.

-The deal will increase the size of Sibur and improve its reach on the international markets, Sibur’s Executive Director for Marketing and Sales, Procurement, Innovation and Business Development at Sibur Sergey Komyshan told bne IntelliNews in an exclusive interview a day earlier.
+The deal will increase the size of Sibur and improve its reach on the international markets, Sibur’s executive director for marketing and sales, procurement, innovation and business development, Sergey Komyshan, told bne IntelliNews in an exclusive interview a day earlier.

-“The new company will support Russia’s leadership in the chemical, petrochemical and oil & gas sectors while making the country’s products more globally competitive thanks to economies of scale, higher production efficiency, better sales processes and improved customer service in line with global best practices,” the companies said.
+“The new company will support Russia’s leadership in the chemical, petrochemical and oil & gas sectors while making the country’s products more globally competitive thanks to economies of scale, higher production efficiency, better sales processes and improved customer service in line with global best practices,” the company said.

-As part of the transaction, Rustam Minnikhanov, President of Tatarstan, and Leonid Mikhelson, Chairman of the Board of Directors at Sibur Holding, signed a cooperation agreement between the Tatarstan government and the company.
-The parties agreed to work together to boost Tatarstan’s economic strength and create a favourable climate in the region.
+As part of the transaction, Rustam Minnikhanov, President of Tatarstan, and Leonid Mikhelson, chairman of the board of directors at Sibur Holding, signed a co-operation agreement between the Tatarstan government and the company.
+The parties have agreed to work together to boost Tatarstan’s economic strength and create a favourable climate in the region.

-Some of the priorities outlined in the agreement include cooperation in:
+Some of the priorities outlined in the agreement include co-operation in:

 · sustainable development, including implementation of projects to cut emissions and improve the collection and recycling of polymer waste;